Breckenridge Hiking Trails: Top 8 Trails for All Skill Levels

 McCullough Gulch Trail

 Rated among the top Breckenridge hiking trails according to online reviewers, McCullough Gulch trail measures nearly 3 miles with an elevation of 951 feet.
 Aside from scenic mountain views and wildlife, the stars of this trail are the lake and waterfalls.
-Although this is a moderate hike, keep an eye out for snow – even in the summer – and plan to move at a leisurely pace.
+Although this is a moderate hike, keep an eye out for snow – even in summer – and move at a leisurely pace.

 Blue Lakes Trail